iambranzzz/iambranzzz/README.md

 # 💫 About Me:
-👯 I’m looking to collaborate on developing an app<br>🌱 I’m currently learning to build machine learning models and SQL <br>⚡ Fun fact I didn't know you could charge a battery until I was 16.
+👯 I’m looking to collaborate on developing an app<br>🌱 I’m currently learning to build machine learning models and SQL <br>⚡ Fun fact: I didn't know you could charge a battery until I was 16.

 ## 🌐 Socials: